bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - > di-skip
   - > cuman baca [ini](https://youtu.be/S0No2zSJmks?t=3116), sama ini, [The Composition Over Inheritance Principle](https://python-patterns.guide/gang-of-four/composition-over-inheritance/#dodge-mixins). soon.
 TODO. sayanggg.

-## Custom logic at the start — delegation
+## Custom logic at the start — delegation - Mahmuda's version

 The next few pages address the problem of needing to re-use some logic from one view in another view.